raphael-p/laparoscope-callibration-neural-net/README.md

 a file called `<model name>_model.json`, and weights in a file called `<model name>_weights.h5`.
 These are generated automatically when training is complete.

-To make predictions using a trained model, run
+- To make predictions using a trained model, run
 ```bash
 python predict.py
 ```
 As before, there are options to be viewed with `-h` or `--help`.
 The model's storage location must be specified.
 The same assumptions about directories and filenames are made.
+When choosing how many images to predict, choosing '0' will predict all images in the image directory, and give accuracy statistics for them.
+Choosing another number will limit prediction to the first batch in the directory and show the actual outputs, and corresponding labels.

 ### Testing:
 Run tests with: